-Eggs are one of my go-to meal ingredients on those days where I’m less than inspired to cook, but I still want to put a nutritious, family pleasing meal on the table.
+Eggs are one of my go-to meal ingredients on those days when I’m less than inspired to cook, but I still want to put a nutritious, family-pleasing meal on the table.

 You know, eggs don’t have to be served alongside toast and bacon to make a meal!
 The following are five of my favorite ways to eat eggs for dinner:

 Wrapped in meat.
-A Scotch egg is a heavenly treat—perfect eaten out of hand as a snack anytime of day.
-But, if you serve alongside a big salad, Scotch eggs make a great meal.
+A Scotch egg is a heavenly treat—perfect eaten out of hand as a snack any time of day.
+But, if you serve them alongside a big salad, Scotch eggs make a great meal.
 To make Scotch eggs, start with peeled, hardboiled eggs and some bulk sausage.
-Make a pancake shaped portion of meat and wrap it around your boiled egg.
-Fry until golden and transfer to your preheated 375 oven.
+Make a pancake-shaped portion of meat and wrap it around your boiled egg.
+Fry until golden and transfer to your preheated 375-degree oven.
 Bake for approximately 5-7 minutes until the sausage is cooked through.

 In a broth.
 You know how I feel about bone broth (if you don’t, you can read about it here).
 A delicious way to get that broth into you is by heating it up and stirring a cracked egg into it.
 The egg will cook in the hot broth and give a lovely consistency to your soup.
 Toss in some spinach or kale, and you have a nourishing meal in a bowl.

 Cooked soft over veggies.
 I love frying up sweet potatoes and bacon into a hash, adding in spinach to wilt near the end of cooking time.
 This mixture is delicious when you serve it with a nice runny fried or poached egg on top.